The Trouble with Tribbles: Filming

 Filming began during the second week of August 1967.
 Three temporary sets and a portion of corridor were constructed for specific use in this episode, which included the large trading post set.
 The chairs in that set were a problem, as the set designers wanted 24 matching chairs and decided that folding ones would not do.
 John M. Dwyer sourced them from a local company, but the numbers required meant that they had to be pulled out of showrooms from all over the county.
 When it came to the fight scene in the episode, Dwyer warned director Joseph Pevney not to damage the chairs.
 That scene was filmed twice after a cameraman with a handheld camera wandered onto the set.
 The scene where Kirk is covered with tribbles in the grain container needed to be filmed eight times, using all five hundred sewn tribbles.
 Gerrold had expected that scene to be cut at some point during production, as he thought that William Shatner would not agree to it.
 He said that Shatner was the "consummate professional and I believe he was eager to show off his comic abilities".
-The scene was later described as "solidifying "The Trouble of Tribbles" in the pop culture lexicon".
+The scene was later described as "solidifying 'The Trouble with Tribbles' in the pop culture lexicon".

 Pevney was pleased with the outcome of the shoot, calling the episode "a delightful show from beginning to end".
 In addition to directing, Pevney also sourced some of the parts to create the tribbles and was directly responsible for the casting of Stanley Adams.
 He had pushed for the episode to be made as he recalled that there was some resistance at the time against making a comedy-style episode.
 These types of episodes were unusual for the series, as only "The Trouble with Tribbles" and "A Piece of the Action" were considered to be comedic episodes from season two.
 Pevney was one of the two most prolific Original Series directors alongside Marc Daniels, and directed fourteen episodes of the show.
 The cast responded favorably to the script.
 Nichelle Nichols was particularly pleased as it allowed Uhura to be a woman and took her off the bridge.
 It was one of her largest roles in any single episode in the series.

-The special effects design for the K-7 Space Station in the episode was based on actual 1959 design by Douglas aircraft corporation for the space station.
+The special effects design for the K-7 Space Station in the episode was based on actual 1959 design by Douglas Aircraft Corporation for the space station.